-For more information on Automatic Client Upgrade, see "Installing Clients from the Network" on page 16.
+For more information on Automatic Client Upgrade, see "Installing Clients from the Network" on page 19.

-For more information on installing Novell Client on individual workstations, see "Installing Clients from CD-ROM" on page 15.
+For more information on installing Novell Client on individual workstations, see "Installing Novell Client at the Workstation" on page 17.

 Setting Up Client Login